 There is no end state in which everything is perfect and everyone is happy.
 Product development and an improved app experience is not something you check off your to-do list—it’s a way of life.

 The good news: You don’t have to do it all on your own.
-There are a whole bunch of people standing by, ready to tell you exactly what you need to push your product to the next level.
+There’s a big team of people standing by, ready to tell you exactly what you need to push your product to the next level.
 Who are they?
-Your users—the people who already love your product and just want to see it get better and better.
+Your users—the people who already love your product and want to see it get better and better.
 They’re directly invested in your app’s success and growth.

 Getting honest, detailed feedback from this key group is one of the most powerful and effective ways to ensure that your product updates, enhancements, and pivots are moving you in the right direction.

 For product companies that want to tap directly into the hearts and minds of loyal users—we’re biased, but we think you definitely should—there are three main tools to choose from.
 In-app questionnaires, customer feedback forms, and surveys—including Net Promoter Score (NPS) surveys—are all excellent ways to get the inside scoop on what your best customers want and need.

 These users are your regulars and champions, as defined by our Product-Led Growth Flywheel.
-The Product-Led Growth Flywheel is a framework that consists of 4 sequential user segments—evaluators, beginners, regulars, and champions—and the key actions these users take to graduate from one stage to the next: activate, adopt, adore, and advocate.
+The Product-Led Growth Flywheel is a framework that consists of 5 sequential user segments—Strangers, Explorers, Beginners, Regulars, and Champions—and the key actions these users take to graduate from one stage to the next: Evaluate, Activate, Adopt, Expand, and Advocate.

-Users in the adore and advocate stages of the user journey are able to provide the most valuable customer feedback because they are the ones who are most familiar with your product and its use cases.
+Users in the Expand and Advocate stages of the user journey are able to provide the most valuable customer feedback because they are the ones who are most familiar with your product and its use cases.
 We’re not saying those in the Evaluate, Activate, and Adopt stages aren’t valuable—the first impression of an app is super important to consider—but they don’t have enough lived experience with the app yet to give you the feedback you need to grow.

 Regulars are just what the name implies.
 Like the folks who have a usual order at the local coffee shop, these users are logging into your product frequently and consistently.
 They rely on your product to help them perform key tasks, and they are interested in learning what else it can do to make their jobs easier.
 When you need to bounce ideas off someone, these users should be your go-to audience.
 Their self-serving curiosity about new features and functionalities combined with their tendency to have Opinions-with-a-capital-O about how things should work make them an ideal feedback group.

-Similarly, your champions know your product inside and out.
+Similarly, your Champions know your product inside and out.
 They love it enough to rave about it to friends and colleagues, or purchase it immediately if they move to another company.
 They wear your branded merchandise.
 If your product went belly up, they would hold a funeral (possibly with bagpipes).
 These users actively encourage you to be the best you can be.
-They are dialed into what’s happening with your product and always cheering you on.
 These users are the ones most likely to push your product to new heights with pie-in-the-sky thinking that can drive true innovation.